Thoughtful, ‘simply clever’ tricks help Skoda Karoq stand out in the crowded SUV segment, even if the looks don’t

 Good choice of engines to suit most lifestyles

-Subtle styling might be too subtle for some
+Styling might be too generic for some

 Replacing a cult classic is never easy.
 While the new Skoda Karoq might lack some of the Yeti’s quirky charm, a more conventional look can only widen its appeal and improvements across the board in tech, safety, space and practicality make it hard to argue with as the ultimate modern family car.